Fixel-Institute/BRAVO/docs/installation.rst

 .. topic:: ENCRYPTION_KEY

-  Fernet Cryptography, it is recommended to generate this string in Python using the following code.
+  Fernet Cryptography key, it is recommended to generate this string in Python using the following code.

 .. code-block:: python